 What Kind of Food?

-Everything should be ready to serve before the party, because it's nearly impossible to cook during a party.
+Everything should be ready to serve before the party.
+It's nearly impossible to cook during a party.
 Plus, wouldn't you rather be having fun with the kids than be in the kitchen?
 Sometimes it makes life a lot easier to buy take-out, pre-prepared, or delivered foods for a party.
 Many restaurants will deliver to just about anywhere, including sports fields, parks, and schools.

 How Much Food?